Roboy/roboy_NRP_deep_rl/README.md

 Place 'model.sdf ' in the ' NRP/Models/myoarm_nst/ ' and replace the existing file of the same name

-In initDRLAgent.py:
+In <initDRLAgent.py>:
-  *Change the addsite path to that of the virtual env created.
+  * Change the addsite path to that of the virtual env created.
 You may find more details in the corresponding tutorial for using tensorflow in the NRP [here](https://developer.humanbrainproject.eu/docs/projects/HBP%20Neurorobotics%20Platform/1.2/nrp/tutorials/tensorflow/tutorial.html#installing-tensorflow-for-use-in-the-nrp)

-  *Change the path from where the saved model weights should be loaded.
+  * Change the path from where the saved model weights should be loaded.
 By default this should be the experiment folder 'myoarm_nst_rl/'

 In controller.py:
-  *Change the path to where the model weights should be saved.
+  * Change the path to where the model weights should be saved.
 By default this should be the experiment folder 'myoarm_nst_rl/'

 In order to get joint information from the simulation, replace 'NRP/GazeboRosPackages/src/gazebo_muscle_plugin/' with the one here.
 Be aware that this plugin assumes the use of the myoarm **model.sdf** and uses string names of joints to get information.
 Making this more general is a work in progress.